Rice production in Japan: Production

 Rice production is important to the food supply, with rice being a staple part of the Japanese diet.
 Japan is the ninth largest producer of rice in the world.
 The rice seasons in Northern Japan last from May–June to September–October.
 In central Japan, it is from April–May to August–October.
 In southern Japan the rice season is from April–May to August–September.
 About 85% of the 2.3 million farms in Japan plant rice yearly.
 Improved varieties of japonica rice are grown in almost all prefectures in the country.
 The most widely planted variety is Koshihikari.

 The average rice field acreage of a Japanese farmer is very small and rice production is highly mechanized.
 Due to small farms, rice production is considered a part-time occupation by many farmers.
 The number of Japanese farm households and farm population has declined in recent decades, as has rice production.
 The decline came about because in 1969, the Ministry of Agriculture, Forestry, and Fisheries has asked farmers to reduce rice acreage; under the Staple Food Control Act of 1942 the Japanese government is formally in charge of all rice production, distribution, and sales.
 The most striking feature of Japanese agriculture, however, is the shortage of farmland.
 The 4.63e6 ha under cultivation in 2008 has shrunk, with most farmers over 65.
 While Japan's rice acreage shrinks, in order to prop prices in the market up, much of its country-side lays depleted and bare.

 However, the land is intensively cultivated.
 Paddy fields occupy much of the countryside, whether on the alluvial plains, the terraced slopes, or the swampland and coastal bays.
 Nonrice farmland share the terraces and lower slopes and are planted with wheat and barley in the autumn and with sweet potatoes, vegetables, and dry rice in the summer.
-Japan's strategy to protect the flooding of its rice market is to offer compensation to those who own land and agree to grow other commodities.
 Intercropping is common: such crops are alternated with beans and peas.
+Japan's strategy to protect the flooding of its rice market is to offer compensation to those who own land and agree to grow other commodities in a system called "Gentan", the rice production regulation scheme (a type of acreage reduction program), which was formally abolished in 2018.